gmlewis/PluginIRMF/README.md

 ### Windows

-1. Install libcrypto & libssl through your favourite package manager (I recommend vcpkg)
+1. Install libcrypto & libssl through your favorite package manager (I recommend vcpkg)
 2. Run cmake-gui and set CMAKE_TOOLCHAIN_FILE variable
 3. Press Configure and then Generate if no errors occured
 4. Open the .sln and build the project!